Arne Duncan, Peter Cunningham propose school boycott to push for gun control

-A pair of Obama administration figures, including former Education Secretary Arne Duncan, have proposed that parents hold their children out of school until gun-control legislation is approved.
+A pair of Obama administration figures, including former Education Secretary Arne Duncan, has proposed that parents hold their children out of school until gun-control legislation is approved.

 Mr. Duncan retweeted Friday a post from Peter Cunningham, who served as the Department of Education assistant secretary for communications and outreach during President Obama’s first term, calling for a classroom boycott.